Search

 Visit Ra Stua for an easy walk through the woods leading to a cave.
 In the series Un Passo dal Cielo, the natural cave appears several times as the one in which Leyla, protagonist of the sixth season (2021) and known as the Mountain Lioness, gives birth.
 The trail ends shortly after at Malga Ra Stua, where you can enjoy some excellent local cuisine.

-18. Monte Cristallo: the suspension bridge
+18. The suspension bridge

 19. Faloria: The Cliffhanger Lodge